- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 The Maine woods is a great place to explore: from camping, to hiking, to hunting.
 The woodsiest woods of Maine can be found here.

-It wouldn’t be a Maine vacation without eating Maine’s best culinary delights.
-And one of these is the whoopie pie.
+It wouldn’t be a Maine vacation without eating one of the state’s best culinary delights: the whoopie pie.

 These cake-like desserts are big, roughly the size of a hamburger, and they sort of resemble one too.
 Two chocolate buns sandwich fluffy white cream between them.
 The result is a delicious treat that Maine is famous for.
 Don’t leave without having one!

-Another must-try good while in Maine is, of course, lobster!
-Now, you can eat it in a variety of ways: at a restaurant, from a casual fish shack served in a lobster roll, and more, but the ideal way to experience Maine lobster is with an authentic lobster bake.
+Another must-try food while in Maine is, of course, seafood!
+Now, you can eat it in a variety of ways: at a restaurant, from a casual fish shack served in a lobster roll, and more, but the ideal way to experience Maine seafood is with an authentic lobster or clam bake.

 With all of its spectacular coastline and its array of lakes, Maine is keen for kayaking.
-Rent a vessel at any number of coastal spots, or hop on a guided sea kayak tour.
+If you’re looking for what to do and see in Maine, rent a vessel at any number of coastal spots, or hop on a guided sea kayak tour.
 You won’t be disappointed.

-Eat popovers at Jordan Pond House in Acadia National Park.
+30. Eat popovers at Jordan Pond House in Acadia National Park

 They’ve been making popovers here since the 1800s.
 You cannot miss them.